Advocates: Honduran mother, children deported to Guatemala

 Lawyers had asked a federal judge last week to stop the U.S. government from deporting the family.
 U.S. District Judge Micaela Alvarez did not rule on their request prior to Tuesday, the day the government had said it intended to remove the mother and her two children, ages 1 and 6, under a plan to send families to different countries so they can seek asylum elsewhere.

-The 1-year-old had diarrhea and a fever, while the 6-year-old was diagnosed with the flu, according to Dr. Amy Cohen, executive director of the immigrant advocacy group Every Last One.
+The 1-year-old was diagnosed with the flu, while the 6-year-old had diarrhea and a fever, according to Dr. Amy Cohen, executive director of the immigrant advocacy group Every Last One.
 Cohen says the children fell sick while in U.S. Customs and Border Protection Custody after the family crossed the border without authorization in December.

 Both children were hospitalized over the weekend.
 In a court filing, government lawyers said the infant was being monitored to ensure she could be deported.

-Note: This story has been corrected to show that the 1-year-old child was diagnosed with the flu, not the 6-year-old.